scottandrewlepera/cv/README.md

 * Extensive experience with Amazon Web Services for infrastructure and applications
 * Frameworks: React, ExpressJS, NextJS, Spring, Eleventy, Wordpress and more
 * Languages: JavaScript, Java, Kotlin, Perl, SQL, GraphQL, Alexa Presentation Language (APL) and more
-* Experienced mentor and technical writer
+* Experienced front-end mentor, interviewer, and technical writer

 ## History

 ### Front-end Engineer, Alexa Personality (2021 - Present)

-Alexa Personality delights Alexa users with fun and engaging audiovisual experiences such as jokes, songs, sound effects and seasonal/holiday themes.
+Alexa Personality delights Alexa users with fun and engaging audiovisual experiences such as jokes, songs, sound effects and seasonal themes.

 #### Notable work

-* Tech design and implementation of tools for managing audio and image assets
+* Designed and implemented tools for managing audio and image assets, boosting productivity by reducing developer time to zero
-* Building responsive visual experiences for Amazon Echo Show devices
+* Built responsive visual experiences for Amazon Echo Show devices, delighting thousands of Alexa customers
-* Technical contributions to enable Alexa Themes: decorative audio and visual responses for holidays, sports events, sponsored entertainment content, ands more
+* Technical contributions to enable Alexa Themes: decorative audio and visual responses for holidays, sports events, sponsored entertainment content, and more
-* Design and implementation of authoring tools for rotational content on Amazon Echo Show devices
+* Designed and implemented authoring tools for rotating content on Amazon Echo Show devices

 ### Front-end Engineer, IMDb (2008 - 2021)